-Our treks in Tibet have an English speaking Nepalese trekking leader appointed by our agents in Kathmandu.
-Your leader will be experienced in Tibet and will travel with the group from Kathmandu back to Kathmandu.
-Their job is primarily to look after the group, liaise with the local crew, handle hotel and airport and check-ins, and in fact do all the little jobs that will help make your holiday trouble free.
+For the Langtang trek in Nepal, you will have an English speaking Nepalese trekking leader appointed by our agents in Kathmandu.
+You will meet your leader for the Tibet section at the border on Day 12.

+The leader's job is primarily to look after the group, liaise with the local crew, handle hotel and airport and check-ins, and in fact do all the little jobs that will help make your holiday trouble free.